rbignon/woob/docs/source/guides/contribute.rst

 it either by creating a dedicated Docker image with your credentials or running it in ``shell`` mode and making the backend file available to it).

-Then, you should contact us at admin@weboob.org so that we could help you register your runner with our Gitlab.
+Then, you should contact us at admin@woob.tech so that we could help you register your runner with our Gitlab.